Automatic Ultrasonic Frozen Cake Cutting Machine

 Model DesignationHSYL-UC-580F

-Applicable Product Temperature-18°C to 0°C (frozen and semi-frozen)
+Applicable Product TemperatureApprox. -18°C to 0°C (frozen and semi-frozen products)

 Blade Vibration Frequency20 kHz / 40 kHz (dual-frequency configuration available)

-Servo Positioning Repeatability±0.1 mm across full cut width
+Servo Positioning RepeatabilityApprox. ±0.1 mm across full cut width

-Maximum Cut Frequency30 – 80 cuts/min (product density and temperature dependent)
+Maximum Cut FrequencyApprox.
+30–80 cuts/min (product density and temperature dependent)

-Frame & Structural MaterialSUS304 structural frame / SUS316L all food-contact zones
+Frame & Structural MaterialSUS304 structural frame with SUS316L in all food-contact zones

 Machine WeightApprox.
 420 kg